aimms/how-to/Articles/33/33-pro-deploy-app.rst

             then return 1;
         endif;

-    By including the above code at the top of a procedure, you are instructing AIMMS to delegate the execution of all the subsequent statements on the AIMMS PRO server.
-As you want to solve the math program on the PRO server, simply call the procedure ``pr_DoSOlve`` at the end of ``pr_Solve``.
+    By including the above code at the top of a procedure, you are instructing AIMMS to delegate the execution of all the subsequent statements on the AIMMS Portal.
+As you want to solve the math program on the AIMMS PRO On-Premise or AIMMS Cloud, simply call the procedure ``pr_DoSOlve`` at the end of ``pr_Solve``.

 #.
 Link the primary action of the page in the WebUI to
     the new procedure ``pr_Solve`` via the string parameter ``sp_PrimaryAction``.